steemit/condenser/src/app/help/en/welcome.md

 <a class="anchor" name="Payments"></a>
 ### Payments

-Payouts are made approximately 7 days after the post/comment is created.
+Payouts are made 7 days after the post/comment is created.
+You can claim your rewards in your wallet after 7 days.

 The payments may fluctuate (up and down) until the final payment is reached.